szoupanos/aiida_experiments/graphs_1.x_v2/README.md

 --------------------------------------------------------------------------------------------------------------
 In this set of benchmarks we check the difference between AiiDA Django EAV and Django JSONB with datetime conversion on a cold and a warm database.
 It is worth noting that in these benchmarks of Django EAV we issue one query to retrieve all the node information and attributes/extras of the nodes of a group.
 This is different than the default behaviour of AiiDA when using querybuilder that will first get the node information and then for each node, it will fetch its attributes/extras issuing a different query.

-The deserialization/reconstruction is performed at the Python level.
+The deserialization/reconstruction of the attribuetes is performed at the Python level.

 **Django EAV vs Django JSONB on a group of 200K nodes and a cold database - one EAV query**
 ![alt text](https://github.com/szoupanos/aiida_experiments/blob/master/speedup_experiments/1.x_v2/graphs/attr_queries_200_cold_with_attr_ser_one_eav_query.svg "")